DHTMLX/docs-suite/docs/grid/api/history/gethistory_method.md

     - `type: ActionType` - the type of action: "add", "remove", "removeAll", or "change"
     - `batch: IRow[]` - an array of rows representing the data affected by the action (e.g., added, removed, or modified rows)
     - `inverse?: IAction` - the inverse action required for undoing
-    - `timestamp?: number` - the timestamp of the action in milliseconds

 @example:
-// The example shows retrieving the history with timestamps const grid = new dhx.Grid("grid_container", {
+// The example shows retrieving the history const grid = new dhx.Grid("grid_container", {
     columns: [
         { id: "name", header: [{ text: "Name" }] },